-Women in Horticulture was founded June of 2016.
+Women in Horticulture is a 501(c)(3) organization founded in June of 2016.
 Our mission is to provide free or low-cost networking opportunities for those who identify as women in horticulture and related industries.
 We hope to create a community of horticulturists that respects diversity, strives for inclusion, and rewards contributions to our shared field.
 Fostering mentorship and creating a space for connecting people and ideas are critical components of our organization.

 We are a volunteer run organization that thrives on support from individuals in big and small ways.
 Women in Horticulture would not exist, nor move forward with our mission, without the contributions of the individuals in our field and the support of horticultural and cultural organizations.

 Keeping our events free or low-cost means more people have the opportunity to attend them.
 Knowledge and networking are powerful tools.
 We do not want money standing between people and their tools to success!